Simple business plan examples

-- Begin with sales forecasting, that will be able to describe your weekly or monthly sales goal
+- Begin with sales forecasting, which will be able to describe your weekly or monthly sales goal

-- Create a simple spreadsheet that will visualize sales of two years and next
+- Create a simple spreadsheet that will visualize sales for two years and next

 - Make your expenses budget for the next 1 fiscal year, to be renewed yearly